HarjiiBoss/northwind-customer-analysis/README.md

 This project evaluates customer concentration, product pricing structure, and revenue risk within a wholesale distribution environment modeled by the Northwind dataset.

-The objective was to identify:
-- Market concentration risk
-- Revenue dependency on repeat customers
-- Pricing distribution imbalance
-- Inactive customers representing potential revenue recovery

 Using structured SQL analysis, the project surfaces actionable business insights rather than raw query outputs.

+---

+## Performance Snapshot

+- Top 5 countries account for 56% of total customers
+- USA alone represents 14.3% of the customer base
+- A small group of repeat customers contributes a disproportionate share of total orders
+- Premium-priced products significantly skew average price distribution
+- 17 customers have never placed an order

+---

+## Objective

+The analysis was designed to determine:
+- Whether customer revenue is geographically concentrated
+- The extent of revenue dependency on repeat customers
+- Whether pricing distribution creates portfolio imbalance
+- The scale of inactive customers representing potential revenue recovery

 ---